bojand/gcall/README.md

 * Works with all request types
 * Takes input from standard input allowing for piping or from `-d` parameter
 * Various output formatting options
+* Metadata options
+* Config file option

 ## Examples

 ### Basic

-List methods in a service
+List all available RPC's in a service

 ```sh
 $ gcall -p ./test/protos/route_guide.proto